eprice122/valkyrie/valkyrie/docs/average_true_range.md

 # Average True Range (ATR)

 An average true range measures the average market volitility of each tick using the high, low, and yesterday's close.
+[Learn More](https://www.investopedia.com/terms/a/atr.asp)

 * Large TR = higher volitility